ACT I: THE FIRE WITHIN

 "Then why is this self-proclaimed Dragon King trying to destroy us?"
 Ryu chimed in.

-"Zog is an evil fool!
-He knows nothing!" the village chief shouted, pounding a fist into an open palm.
+"Zogg is a fool!
+He knows nothing!" the village chief shouted, pounding his fist into an open palm.

 "Then let's take the fight to them!"
 Laurent suggested.